 I am an out-door type of person.
 My youth-time love was in the ocean with body and board surfing, scuba diving, lifesaving and open water swimming.
 Water and I mix really well but that hasn't stopped me trying other non-water pursuits.
 I test my body and brain at yoga, rock climbing, caving, mountain biking ... loads of things, all of which I remain a complete amateur at!
 Throw something my way and I'll at least give it a try (except for bungee jumping).
 Sounds like I am a fitness freak but I am far from that.
 I feel equally at home in a tent or caravan as I do in a proper house.

-My partner and I just returned from a fantastic journey of 10,000 km in 7 weeks in our hybrid campervan in rural Australia (the outback areas of NSW, SA and Victoria).
+A few back now, my partner and I enjoyed a fantastic journey of 10,000 km in 7 weeks in our hybrid campervan in rural Australia (the outback areas of NSW, SA and Victoria).